 Wet concrete is very heavy so choose a mold material that can withstand such weight & pressure.
 If the mold is too flimsy, the concrete may bend it curve and you'll end up with a curved post.
 Materials like steel, wood or thick PVC work well as molds for concrete.

 If you want to make multiple poles at once, try the multi-post mold:

-To make a wood mold, use thick wood for this purpose.
-You can try the open topped box mold with braces so the sides don't bow out.
-A basic construction can be something like this:
+Use thick wood as the mold.
+You can try the open top mold with braces across so the sides don't bow out.

 |Bottom plank||1" x 8" x 6'|